AFC Uttara: Formation and early years

 In 2009, Azampur Club was built next to the Azampur railway line by renting the land owned by Bangladesh Railway.
 The club is located at the end of Road No. 19, Sector 4, Uttara.
 Local businessmen Shahidur Rahman Manik and Md Shahadat Hossain were respectively named the club's president and secretary.
-The club remained inactive in the domestic football scene during the first decade since inception and much of the club's time in the lower tiers remains unrecorded.
+The club remained relatively inactive in the domestic football scene during the first decade since inception and first took part in the Pioneer Football League in 2013, without finding much success.